How to share updates (and why they increase public trust)

 Sharing updates increases public confidence and trust in your agency because it shows that you are committed to improving and transparency.

-This is a chapter called Share the done/doing from Proudly Serving, contributed by Rebecca Woodbury.
+This is a chapter called Show the work from Proudly Serving, contributed by Rebecca Woodbury.

 Overview

 Working in the open makes things better.
-By regularly sharing what a team is working on, people can follow progress and give input throughout a process rather than at the end.
-Done/doing updates help teams celebrate wins, keep momentum, get feedback and build trust.
+By sharing what a team is working on, people can follow progress and give input throughout a process rather than at the end.
+Updates and open collaboration tools help teams, keep momentum, get feedback, build trust and celebrate wins.

 The problem